brian-team/brian2/docs_sphinx/user/refractoriness.rst

                     refractory=2*ms)

 Alternatively, it can be a string expression that evaluates to a time.
-This expression will be evaluated after every spike and allows for a changing refractory period.
+This expression will be evaluated after every spike and allows for a varying refractory period.
 For example, the following will set the refractory period to a random duration between 1ms and 3ms after every spike::